 Craigmillar Castle Edinburgh: A Wee Bit Of History

-Craigmillar castle was originally outside of Edinburgh, until the city limits expanded widely enough that it is now included as being in the city.
+Craigmillar castle was originally outside of Edinburgh, until the city limits expanded widely enough that it is now included as being part of the city!

-The Preston family of Craigmillar began building the castle in the late 14th-century.
+The Preston family of Craigmillar began building the castle in the late 14th century.
 It was extended over the two following centuries.
-The old ‘P’ shaped fish pond can still be viewed on the south side of the castle.
+The old fish pond in the shape of a ‘P’ can still be viewed on the south side of the castle.

 In 1660, the castle was sold to Sir John Gilmour.
 The Gilmour’s left the castle during the 18th century, and it was during this time the castle fell into ruin.

 The labyrinth of stairs and rooms makes the castle an interesting and slightly confusing place to explore.
 It makes for a great family day out- children love exploring the many nooks and crannies of the castle.

 Craigmillar castle also offers stunning views of Edinburgh and Arthur’s Seat.
 Edinburgh castle can also be spotted from the top of the tower.